-- B. For two minutes read the webpage again.
+- B. For two minutes read the web page again.
 In pairs play the first game of trivia quiz: ask and answer your questions in turn. - C. Play the second game of trivia quiz between 2 teams. - D. Play the third game of trivia quiz about Belarus.
 Ask your teacher different questions.
+Use the Help box.